Birch Trees: A Planting & Care Guide

 The best time to plant River birch trees is during the dormant season, from late fall to early spring.
 Planting during this time reduces transplant shock and allows the tree to establish roots in its new location before the stress of the growing season.

 1. Dig a hole twice as wide as the root ball and just as deep.
-Mix the soil with compost to improve drainage and nutrient content if necessary.
+If necessary, mix the soil with compost to improve drainage and nutrient content.

 2. Remove the tree from its container and gently loosen any circling roots.
 Place the tree in the hole, ensuring that the top of the root ball is leveled with the surrounding soil.